quevivasbien/AIIncentives.jl/readme.md

 Then, to load the project code, just run `using AIIncentives` in your new Julia session.
 If this is the first time you do this, there will be a bit of delay as it precompiles some of the code.

+(You can also use the code by launching Julia without specifying a project directory -- e.g., `julia --threads=auto` -- then including `src/includes.jl` -- e.g., from the project directory, `include("src/includes.jl")`.
+This is better if you're messing around with the project's source code, but otherwise means you will need to recompile more code every time you use it.)

 You can then create and solve a scenario like
 ```julia
 scenario = Scenario(